 When it comes to selecting business intelligence (BI) solutions, the sheer variety of options can be overwhelming.
 Even finding the information you need to make your decision can be an unexpectedly rigorous task.
 Due to the high cost of premier BI solutions, making a wrong decision can be a costly mistake.

-Fortunately, reliable comparisons and detailed analysis of the top BI solutions are available through SelectHub.
-SelectHub employs comprehensive scoring metrics to weigh major BI offerings, and while many of the top BI tools are highly useful, these nine BI tools frequently exceed industry expectations.
+Fortunately, reliable comparisons and detailed analysis of the top BI software vendors are available through SelectHub.
+SelectHub employs comprehensive scoring metrics to weigh major BI offerings, and while many of the top BI tools are highly useful, these 10 BI tools frequently exceed industry expectations.

 Among the best available BI solutions is Qlik with it’s guided tool, Qlik View and self-service BI tool, Qlik Sense.
 This powerful program offers fully interactive data operation, with users able to explore data at all times during input, processing and output.
 QlikView also offers a system memory function that displays every action that took place during analysis.
 Available on mobile platforms, which include the same interactive analytical tools, intuitive associative search and excellent visualization available to desktop users, QlikView is an extremely powerful BI tool with solid performance in all areas.

-Information Builders BI is another exceptionally strong option.
+Information Builders BI is another exceptionally strong business intelligence platform.
 In addition to maintaining speed and functionality even under exponential increase in workload, Information Builders boasts excellent geospatial integration and data visualization.
 It is also strong in threat and fraud detection, predictive analysis and export analytics, with steady performance in the majority of other functions.